 Why does my baby hate a wet diaper?

 A wet diaper can be very uncomfortable for a baby, even if it absorbs the liquid.

 While some babies are fine sitting in a wet diaper, there are many who are uncomfortable almost immediately.
-They will cry and demand to be changed immediately.
 Oftentimes it is because when a baby pees in a diaper it will thicken between their legs as the diaper absorbs the pee.
 Depending on how much pee is in there, this could cause the diaper to feel cumbersome as they attempt to move around.